 * **No Contract Creation**: Access-key-signed transactions cannot perform `CREATE` or `CREATE2`, including via factory contracts.
 Use a Root Key for deployments.

-* **Privilege Restrictions**: Cannot authorize new keys or modify their own limits or scopes.
+* **Privilege Restrictions**: Limited access keys cannot authorize new keys or modify their own limits or scopes.
+Admin access keys can manage keys, but cannot carry spending limits, call scopes, or expiry.

 ### Authorization Hierarchy